Scarborough Gas Field and Burrup Hub

 coast.
 Burrup Hub would add to Woodside’s 2 operating offshore gas fields North West Shelf and Pluto.
 Woodside also wants to extend North West Shelf’s lifetime until 2070.

-Scarborough Endangers Animals Every Step Along the Project
+Scarborough Endangers Animals Every Step Along the Way

 At Scarborough, Woodside wants to produce gas exactly where turtles, sea snakes, dugongs, sawfish, dolphins, whales and sharks glide through the sea.
 The company’s quest for gas is putting these sea creatures and their home at risk.

 Before Woodside is able to produce gas from Scarborough, it needs to detect the exact location and measure the size of the gas reserve.
-Therefore, the company plans to do numerous seismic surveys in 2022 and 2023.
-Woodside would blast soundwaves every 8-15 seconds to the bottom of the ocean for 80 days.
-The company would then analyze the echo from the seafloor.
-Seismic surveys are a nightmare for whales, dugongs, dolphins and all other animals under water.
+Therefore, the company wants to do numerous seismic surveys in the course of 2022 and 2023.
+Woodside's seismic surveys will blast soundwaves to the bottom of the ocean every 8-15 seconds for 80 days.
+These activities are a nightmare for whales, dugongs, dolphins and all other animals under water.
 The blasts are as loud as a rocket launch.
 They stop the animals from eating and mating.
-In the worst case, animals can lose their orientation and hearing.
+At worst, animals can lose their orientation and hearing.
 Some may even die from the blasts.

 Woodside’s gas pipeline would cut through the protected Montebello Marine Park.
 Whale sharks – the largest fish species alive – hunt for food here.
 Every year between June and November, humpback whales travel through the Park.
 The animals cross it as they swim north where they will have their babies and raise them.
 Generations of humpback whales have used this same route for thousands of years.
 The construction noise for the pipeline and gigantic LNG tankers would soon disorientate and confuse the whales.